matejsmisek/php-mailserver-autodiscovery/README.md

 - Tries to resolve MX and SRV DNS records for more accurate finds
 - Optionally can perform test connection and login to found configurations

+## Limitations
+- Gmail accounts cannot be validated via tester and will usually report warning email to user

 ## Why you might need it
 If you are building PHP application which integrates user mailbox.
 Users usually don't know their email server settings and popular e-mail clients (Thunderbird, Outlook) already fills this information for them